Aatmaj-Zephyr/MATLAB-MONDAYS/Part 4/README.md

 ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/0l0pjrk9v054nmo2v6rw.png)

 > Note, For horizontal Concatenation, the number of rows for both matrices must be the same, and for vertical concatenation, the number of columns must be equal.
-If tis rule is violated, Concatenation error is generated.
+If this rule is violated, Concatenation error is generated.

 **Matrix generation functions**
 There are a few matrix generation functions in MATLAB like eye() this function generates an Identity matrix of the size we input.